theimowski/SuaveMusicStore/index.md

 - `editAlbum` View looks very much the same as the `createAlbum`.
 The only significant difference is that it has all the filed values pre-filled.
 - in `Db.updateAlbum` we can see examples of property setters.
 This is the way SQLProvider mutates our `Album` value, while keeping track on what has changed before `SubmitUpdates()`
 - `warbler` is needed in `editAlbum` GET handler to prevent eager evaluation
-- but it's not necessary for POST, because POST needs to parse the incoming request, thus the evaluation is postponed upon the successfull parsing.
+- but it's not necessary for POST, because POST needs to parse the incoming request, thus the evaluation is postponed upon the successful parsing.
 - after the album is updated, a redirection to `manage` is applied

-> Note: SQLProvider allows to change `Album` properties after the object has been instantiated - that's generally against the immutability concept that's propageted in the functional programming paradigm.
+> Note: SQLProvider allows to change `Album` properties after the object has been instantiated - that's generally against the immutability concept that's propagated in the functional programming paradigm.
 We need to remember however, that F# is not pure functional programming language, but rather "functional first".
 This means that while it encourages to write in functional style, it still allows to use Object Oriented constructs.
-This often turns out to be usefull, for example when we need to improve performance.
+This often turns out to be useful, for example when we need to improve performance.

 As the icing on the cake, let's also add link to details for each of the albums in `View.manage`: